a93701011/Scraping/README.md

-# Scraping news from website
+# Scraping the news from the website
 ### Run application
 ```
   $ python new.py  #import news